f5devcentral/f5-agility-labs-xc/docs/class4/adv_lab4.rst

    .. image:: _static/lab4-image005v2.png
       :width: 400px

 #.
 Within the App Firewall object, configure the following.
-Values where **<namespace>** is required, use the name of your given namespace.
+Where a value for **<namespace>** is required, use the name of your given namespace.

    * **Metadata:Name:**  ``<namespace>-waf``
    * **Enforcement Mode:** ``Blocking``